Cybersecurity and Applied AI career insights

 Defense in depth is the foundational principle underlying all security architecture decisions.
 Security architects design layered defenses.
 GRC analysts assess whether the organization has adequate depth across all control categories.
 Security engineers implement and maintain each layer.
 Understanding this principle helps security professionals explain why single-point solutions are insufficient and justify investments across multiple control categories.

-Cybersecurity professionals who regularly work with Defense in Depth include Security Architect, Security Engineer, Chief Information Security Officer.
+Cybersecurity professionals who work with Defense in Depth include Security Architect, Security Engineer, Chief Information Security Officer.
 These roles apply Defense in Depth knowledge within the Compliance & Privacy domain.

 Definitions are original explanations written for career development purposes.
 For authoritative technical definitions, refer to NIST, ISO, or the relevant standards body.